vittominacori/watch-token/routes/create.md

     - property: og:title
       content: Create your ERC20 Token Widget | WatchToken
     - property: twitter:description
-      content: Enter your ERC20 Token details, create your Widget and share or embed in your Website.
+      content: Create a Widget for your ERC20 Token.
+Enter your ERC20 Token details, create a Widget and share it with your users.
     - property: og:description
-      content: Enter your ERC20 Token details, create your Widget and share or embed in your Website.
+      content: Create a Widget for your ERC20 Token.
+Enter your ERC20 Token details, create a Widget and share it with your users.
     - property: og:url
       content: https://vittominacori.github.io/watch-token/create/
 ---